sirixdb/sirix/README.md

 For running a keycloak docker container you could for instance use the following docker command:
 `docker run -d --name keycloak -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak`.
 Afterwards it can be configured via a Web UI: http://localhost:8080.
 Keycloak is needed for our RESTful asynchronous API.
 It is the authorization server instance.

+FIXME: Any docker specialists out there?
+Must be pull/create/co and the start for copying the files into the container I guess.

 Docker images of Sirix can be pulled from Docker Hub (sirixdb/sirix).

 1. `docker pull sirixdb/sirix`